GazzolaLab/Elastica-RL-control/README.md

 ## Elastica + RL benchmark cases

+(EDIT 1/17/22: This branch is an archive of the original code used in the paper.
+Recent changes to PyElastica's file strucutre require changing some import calls which we are implmenting on the main branch.
+These changes should not effect any results or performance.)

 This repo provides supplementary code and benchmark data for the paper: [*Elastica: A compliant mechanics environment for soft robotic control*](https://ieeexplore.ieee.org/document/9369003), in IEEE Robotics and Automation Letters.

 [Elastica](https://github.com/GazzolaLab/PyElastica) is a simulation environment for simulating assemblies of one-dimensional soft, slender structures using Cosserat rod theory.
 More information about Elastica is available on the [project website](https://cosseratrods.org).
 You can install the Python version of Elastica via `pip install pyelastica.`